ayoul3/reflect-pe/README.md

 **Supports x64 both unmanaged PE and managed PE (assemblies)**

 ## Usage
-1. [Prepare a Go environment](https://golang.org/dl/) to build the reflect-pe on Windows.
-You cannot cross compile it on a Linux/Unix machine because it uses Windows specific code.
+1. [Prepare a Go environment](https://golang.org/dl/) to build the reflect-pe.

 2. Prepare your `config.yml` file (see below)

 3. Build the executable
+*Ps: if you you compile on a machine other than Windows, set these env variables: GOOS=windows GOARCH=amd64*
 ```bat
 git clone https://github.com/ayoul3/reflect-pe
 cd reflect-pe
 go build -v .
 ```

 Run it and enjoy
 ```bat
 reflect-pe.exe